-A huge star and Greece’s blonde bombshell and national sweetheart – their Monroe or Diana Doors.
-Everyone knows Aliki and her films and her trademark straw hat that she flounced around in, singing and dancing in the big hit black and white film ‘Madalena’ back in 1960.
+A huge star and Greece’s blonde bombshell and national sweetheart – their Monroe or Diana Dors.
+Everyone knows Aliki and her films and the trademark straw hat that she flounced around in, singing and dancing in the big hit black and white film ‘Madalena’ back in 1960.

 My wife works with young children in primary schools.
 They sing a song…

 “I saw a girl walking by… Her name is Aliki Vougiouklaki … And here is Karamanlis… he woke up at three…”

 She asks them if they know who they’re singing about.